What We've Achieved.

 Access to an education makes a world of difference for any child, but this is especially true in the villages where Zienzele operates.
 We

 work with caregivers to facilitate revenue-producing projects like basket weaving and sewing projects, that empower them to provide school fees for all the children under their care.
-Each purchase of a Zienzele basket goes to fund the tuition of orphans living in child-headed households.

 Child-Headed household program